 Selecting the right tool

 A circular saw is a good option for cutting light channels, cable trays and ladders.
 The Hilti SCM 22-A circular saw is precise, cordless, easy to handle and has a chip collector to reduce contamination potential.
 The blade of Hilti’s circular saw is guarded for the safety for the worker.
 It is also equipped with a blade brake that stops the blade in less than 0,5 seconds.
 The LED lamp in the front section of the blade guard illuminates the cutting line, making it suitable for any environment.

 Hilti’s cordless bandsaw is an appropriate tool for cutting low height, thin metal products such as cable ladders and trays and support channels.
 Accurate cutting is achieved with low noise and debris.
 Hilti SB 4-A22 has a cutting capacity of 63.5 mm.

 Where other options are impractical, angle grinders may also be used.
 These offer increased flexibility, but result in more splatter and increased risk of personal injury.
 Thus it should be noted that safe use of angle grinders require the operator to handle it with both hands at all times.
-Care should be taken to protect surronding materials from grinding sparks, and to avoid overheating the materials.
+Care should be taken to protect surrounding materials from grinding sparks, and to avoid overheating the materials.

 After metal has been cut, all sharp edges should be deburred to avoid cutting injuries to personnel.
-To further reduce the risk of injuries to personnel, end caps are also available in high visibility thermoplastic or in all metal construction.
+To further reduce the risk of injuries to personnel, end caps are also available for all product ranges in high visibility thermoplastic and/or in all metal construction.
 As a best practice all exposed edges should be covered with end caps.

-By following our guidelines and Hilti tool recommendations, it could positively enhance HSE when cutting Oglaend System steel products.
+By following our guidelines and Hilti tool recommendations, it positively enhances HSE when cutting Oglaend System steel products.